per1234/esparto/api_mqtt.md

 This is shown clearly in the example sketch [MQTT_Wildcards ](../master/examples/wifi_mqtt/MQTT_Wildcards/MQTT_Wildcards.ino)

 # MQTT wildcards
 MQTT allows "+" and "#" wildcards.
-Espartos supports only "#" wildcards.
-This means you can subscribe to "switch/#" and you could then receive: switch/lounge switch/kitchen switch/anyoldrubbish switch/3.1515926
+Esparto supports only "#" wildcards.
+This means you can subscribe to "switch/#" and you could then receive:

+* switch/lounge
+* switch/kitchen
+* switch/anyoldrubbish
+* switch/3.1515926

 ...and so on - _anything_ is permitted to replace the #.
 It will be up to you in your callback then to look at whats in vs and determine a) if its even valid and sensible b) how to deal with all the possible variations you will allow, while rejecting or ignroing those that make no sense.
-Note also that - of course - also valid is switch/junk/rubbish/nonsense/crap/sheisse/merde/ [random data] which will give you a vector of 9 elements...
+Note also that - of course - also valid is:

+switch/junk/rubbish/nonsense/crap/sheisse/merde/ [random data]

+which will give you a vector of 9 elements...
 A good starting point when validating the command is to check that only the exact expected number of elements are present.

 This is shown clearly in the example sketch [MQTT_Wildcards ](../master/examples/wifi_mqtt/MQTT_Wildcards/MQTT_Wildcards.ino)